-- The historical record indicates that koalas have a long history of occupation in the CCC LGA.
-The population appears to have been on a recovery trajectory over at least the last three koala generations. - The recovery trend is well supported by analysis of changes in the key range parameters Extent of Occurrence and Area of Occupancy.
-There have been progressive increases in the EoO leading up to the mid 1990s with that for the last 3 koala generations exceeding that of all generations before it.
-The current EoO for koalas in the CCC LGA approximates an area of 14,000ha. - Commensurate with the increase in the EoO, there has also been a statistically significant increase in the AoO.
-Optimal occupancy rates for free ranging koala populations are estimated to be approximately 50% of available habitat, a measure which already appears be the case within the CCC LGA. - Generational Persistence Assessment (GPA) implies the presence of two source populations in the Wedderburn and Minto Heights - Kentlyn areas up until the mid 1990s.
-Thereafter the 1995-2012 GPA data alludes to both an expansion of these areas into adjoining bushland areas abutting localities of St. Helms Park, Airds, Ruse and Long Point. - A minimum buffer width of 425 m is deemed necessary to effectively accommodate likely koala ranging patterns on peripheral GPA cells. - Recovery and range expansion described herein accommodates neither complacency nor apathy in its outcomes.
-The estimated numbers of koalas comprising the CCC LGA koala population remain low such that a recovery, long-term sustainable management-themed CKPoM will be necessary.
+- The historical records indicate that koalas have a long history of occupation in the Campbelltown LGA.
+The population appears to have been on a recovery trajectory over at least the last three koala generations. - The recovery trend is well supported by analysis of changes in the key range parameters EoO and AoO.
+There have been progressive increases in the EoO leading up to the mid 1990s, with that for the, three last koala generations exceeding that of all generations before it.
+The current EoO for koalas in the Campbelltown LGA approximates an area of 14,000ha. - Commensurate with the increase in the EoO, there has also been a statistically significant increase in the AoO.
+Optimal occupancy rates for free ranging koala populations are estimated to be approximately 50% of available habitat, a measure which already appears be the case within the Campbelltown LGA. - GPA implies the presence of two source populations in the Wedderburn and Minto Heights - Kentlyn areas up until the mid 1990s.
+Thereafter, the 1995 -2012 GPA data alludes to both an expansion of these areas into adjoining bushland areas abutting localities of St Helens Park, Airds, Ruse and Long Point. - A minimum buffer width of 425m is deemed necessary to effectively accommodate likely koala ranging patterns on peripheral GPA cells. - Recovery and range expansion described herein accommodates neither complacency nor apathy in its outcomes.
+The estimated numbers of koalas comprising the Campbelltown koala population remain low such that a recovery, long-term sustainable management-themed CKPoM will be necessary.